-In the coming years, we'll likely see the rise of more robo-advisors or automated services as its growth expands.
+In the coming years, we'll likely see the rise of more online financial advisors and automated services as its growth expands.
 Until then, these five providers are some of the best in the industry.

-As with any financial service it's crucial to evaluate your needs with the features and options offered.
+As with any financial service, it's crucial to evaluate your needs with the features and options offered.
 Be aware that any of the aforementioned fees and features may change from the time of writing this review.
 Contact the specific provider for the most up-to-date service information and offerings.
-Again, Betterment ranked the highest on our list of robo-advisors but that's not to say that another provider (not listed) is not adequate or suitable for your financial situation.
+Again, Betterment ranked the highest on our list of the best online investment sites but that's not to say that another provider (not listed) is not adequate or suitable for your financial situation.

 What is a robo-advisor and who is it appropriate for?